 Granite is one of the hardest natural stones, which is why pool designers select it when looking for a consistent look that can stand the test of time.

 Made primarily of quartz, granite is usually dark in color, holds a shine, and repels water.
-Granite decking is perfect for pool designs that are natural in motif—but also a good choice for elegant settings, like this flamed Italian granite deck (at left).
+Granite decking is perfect for pool designs that are natural in motif—but also a good choice for elegant settings, like this flamed Italian granite deck.

 Coral stone, also known as coralina fossil stone and keystone, consists of coral and shell fossils, coral, sand, as well as limestone.